Lili digital bank review

 - Government-issued photo ID number

-How do I deposit or withdraw my money?Lili doesn’t support cash deposits and wire transfers, but there are still several ways to access your money:
+How do I deposit or withdraw my money?Lili doesn’t support wire transfers, but there are still several ways to access your money:

 - Direct deposit